-Those that feed the gulls would suggest that it is fun to interact with some local wildlife, while those opposed argue that the birds are often a nuisance.
-The combination of sheer numbers of birds congregated, noise, waste (nobody likes to step in poo, or even worse, be bombed from above), and aggressive behavior when food is involved are enough to make some people mad.
+Those who feed the gulls would suggest that it is fun to interact with some local wildlife, while those opposed argue that the birds are often a nuisance.
+The combination of sheer numbers of birds congregated, noise, waste (nobody likes to step in poo, or even worse, be bombed from above), and aggressive behavior when food is involved is enough to make some people mad.

 So, what does the Minnesota DNR say about feeding gulls?